 After you have committed your changes in your Development environment to your application’s code repository, you need to disable Live Development mode to make your changes go live on your Staging or Production environments.

-After you leave Live Development mode, you can drag your code to the Stage environment, test it, and eventually drag it to the Prod environment when you are ready to deploy it on your live, production application.
+After you leave the Live Development mode, you can drag your code to the Stage environment, test it, and eventually drag it to the Prod environment when you are ready to deploy it on your live, production application.